grantcolley/blazor-solution-setup/README.md

             services.AddSingleton<WeatherForecastService>();
 ```

-   *  Register and configure authentication with `AddAuthentication`.
+   *  Configure authentication with `AddAuthentication`.
 Set the port number of the `options.Authority` to `5001`, which is the port for the [IndentityProvider](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/Properties/launchSettings.json).

 ```C#
             services.AddAuthentication(options =>